kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - If not done correctly, you will need to kill all the enemies in the room with MC.

 - If done right, use the console commands: 2,4
-- Swap to T3-M4 and enter the now opened room.
+- Swap to Atton and enter the now opened room.

-- Start the beast fight, have T3 run back to bring MC/Kreia into the room.
+- Start the beast fight, have Atton run back to bring MC/Kreia into the room.
 - Swap to MC, cast Knight Speed, activate a strength stim and kill the Drexyl Larva.

 - Spam 2 through this next cutscene.
-- Turn around and talk to T3 and upgrade our main lightsaber, replacing Crystal, Nextor with Crystal, Pontite.
 - Run forwards to watch Kavar pwn the attackers.
 - Run forwards again to watch Talia and Vaklu fight, then 1 spam to start the fight against Vaklu.
 Cast Knight Speed again and kill him.